Michael Scheiwiller

 Twitter

-I recently had to setup a server for some scheduled jobs (a scraper for nextgenenergyjobs.com.
+I recently had to setup a server for some scheduled jobs aka cronjobs (a scraper for [nextgenenergyjobs.com](https://nextgenenergyjobs.com] - see Working with cronjobs for more details).
 I did it already once before.
 And before this once at work.
 And nevertheless i struggled again and had issues configuring this all.
-Since i am just getting familiar with using the command line and linus more and more i got problems in different areas.
+Since i am just getting familiar with using the command line and Linux more and more i got problems in different areas.
 This is why i decided to write this down as a blog post for someone who struggles with this setup often and i have to think and document through each step.
-So this post is about setting up a new digitalocean server (droplet), create a new user, and grant it github access.
+So this post is about setting up a new server (e.g digitalocean or Hetzner), create a new user, and grant it github access.

 Prerequisites

-Go to your project (or create one if you do not have one).
-Click 'Create' on the topbar, and choose 'Droplets'.
-Choose a region, 'Ubuntu' as the OS, 'Shared CPU', 'Regular' and '$4/mo' and 'SSH Key' for the authentication method (add one if not yet added - click 'New SSH Key' for guidance if needed), click 'Add improved metrics monitoring and alerting (free)' and 'Create Droplet'.
+Choose a region, 'Ubuntu' as the OS, 'Shared CPU', 'Regular' and 'SSH Key' for the authentication method (add one if not yet added - click 'New SSH Key' for guidance if needed) and the specs (cpu, ram, etc.) you need (differ from provider to provider).
 It takes some seconds and then you have a running server.
 Copy the IP address (or ipv4), you will need this for the connection afterwards.
+Such a minimal server will cost you ~$5/month.

 2. Initial SSH setup